spinalcordtoolbox/spinalcordtoolbox/dev/template_preprocessing/README.md

 ~~~~

 #### Files to modify
-- ``dev/template_preprocessing/pipeline_template.py``: the batch used to create the template for both T1 and T2 data.
+- **preprocess_data_template.py**: batch that creates all the files that you will have bravely generated yourself (see above)
-  - you need to add your subject to the variable SUBJECT_LIST_TOTAL
+- **pipeline_template.py**: batch used to create the template for both T1 and T2 data.
-- ``dev/template_preprocessing/preprocess_data_template.py``: batch that creates all the files that you will have bravely generated yourself (see above)
+  - you need to add your subject to the variable SUBJECT_LIST

 ### Detailed pocedure